 - Bench trial– If there is no jury, a judge will make decisions regarding all the issues of the case and determine the plaintiff’s damages.

-Contact Our Attorneys for Help With a Car Accident Claim
+Contact Our Law Firm for Help with a Car Accident Claim